 In the online discussion forum your presence is indicated by the writing you do on the assignments.
 In fact, if you do not complete the online writing work for that week, there is no record that you did anything.

 Consider how you are portraying yourself in your writing to the class and your instructor.

 - Use clear sentence structure and grammar.

-- Do not use ‘texting’ shortcuts; this is a college class, a different genre of writing.
+- Do not use ‘texting’ shortcuts; this is a college class.

-- Your writing in forums need not be ‘perfectly correct’ at all times, but it should be understandable without a reader needing to ‘interpret’ what you are trying to say.
+- Your writing in forums doesn't need to be ‘perfectly correct’ at all times, but it should be understandable without the reader having to ‘interpret’ what you are trying to say.

-Read your classmates earlier postings first to find out how they are addressing the assignment, to find out if your ideas are on track, and to find out what others have said.
+Read your classmates earlier postings first to find out how they are addressing the assignment, find out if your ideas are on track and find out what others have said.
 It's not cheating to learn from others’ insights.
 It's collaboration!

 Respond on Time

 Many online discussions will have two (or more) due dates: